Trip Summary and Itinerary Map

 - Complimentary parka jacket

-Sail around this magical island, on a constant search for wildlife.
-Your expedition will cover western Spitsbergen as well as some stunning fjords and outlying islands to the north.
+Explore western Spitsbergen as well as stunning fjords and outlying islands to the north.
 From polar deserts to immense glaciers, the natural landscape here is just as varied as the wildlife.
-Each expedition presents new opportunities, so there is no fixed itinerary, however there are some favourite destinations, including 14th of July Glacier, Smeerenburg, Phippsoya, Alkhornet and the Hinlopen Strait.
-The destinations visited on your voyage will be selected for optimum wildlife viewing and appreciation of the history and geology of Spitsbergen.
-Polar bear viewing is almost guaranteed, with Phippsoya being one of their preferred hunting areas and the towering cliffs of Alkefjellet providing many free bird egg meals for both them and the Arctic fox.
+As you cruise around this magical island located above the Arctic Circle, your Expedition Team will constantly be searching for wildlife.
+Each expedition presents new opportunities and different weather and ice, so we have no fixed itinerary; however, some of the places we may visit include the 14th of July Glacier, Smeerenburg, Phippsøya, Alkhornet and the Hinlopen Strait.
+The destinations visited will be selected for optimum wildlife viewing with an appreciation of the history and geology of Spitsbergen.

 The time to say goodbye has come.
 Your adventure ends as it began, in the frontier-style settlement of Longyearbyen.
-From here a transfer to the airport for your flight home.
+From here a transfer to the airport for the group flight back to Oslo.

 NOTE: This itinerary is for guidance only as each voyage will vary depending on ice and weather conditions, and opportunities to see wildlife.
 Flexibility is key and all part of the adventure of an expeditionary cruise.